OlfatSeid/Prompt_Engineering_Techniques/README.md

 "15 of us want to go to a restaurant.
 Two of them have cars, each car can seat 5 people.
 Two of us have motorcycles, each motorcycle can fit 2 people.
 Can we all get to the restaurant by car or motorcycle?"

 2. Chain-of-Thought Prompt Variants
 - Simple problem statement.
 - Problem statement with instructions to think step by step.
 - Problem statement with a request for step-by-step reasoning and final summary answer.
+3. Model Inference Steps
+- Tokenize the prompt using a tokenizer.
+- Generate output using the language model.
+- Decode the output and print the response.